Dr Caitlin Robinson

 Caitlin Robinson is an Senior Research Fellow and Proleptic Lecturer in the School of Geographical Science at University of Bristol.
 Caitlin is currently leading a UKRI Future Leaders Fellowship project mapping ambient vulnerabilities in UK cities.

-As a quantitative human geographer, Caitlin's research investigates the causes and consequences of different types of spatial inequality, with a particular interest in energy poverty and energy justice.
+As a quantitative human geographer, Caitlin's research investigates the causes and consequences of different types of spatial inequality, with a particular interest in energy, infrastructure and climate.
 She takes a theory-led approach to spatial analyses, using quantitative, spatial datasets and methods to understand inequality across multiple scales.

 Caitlin has preivously held positions as a Lecturer in Urban Analytics in the Department of Geography and Planning at University of Liverpool, and a post-doctoral researcher at the Centre for Urban and Regional Development Studies at Newcastle University.
 Before joining Newcastle, Caitlin was a teaching-focused Lecturer in Geographical Information Systems at The University of Manchester where she also completed her PhD in Human Geography in 2019.